RoxT/outpost-clone/isometriccity/ideas.md

 Food dome?
 Telecoms.
 10 tile radius communications.

 ## UG
 Lab
 Residence.
 Beautiful crystal tubes.
 Red light district?
-Manufacturing - consumer goods. pick what to make?
+Manufacturing - consumer goods. pick what to make? medical

 ## Personal ideas
 more asteroids?
+Levels - Goals where you have 100 days to achieve